Securing Queensland’s financial success

 P C Noble

 * Under an administrative arrangement, QTC on behalf of the State receives returns from investments held to meet the State’s long-term obligations, primarily superannuation, which are managed by QIC Limited.
-In return, QTC has issued to the State fixed-rate notes at a current interest rate of 7.1%, which is the expected long-term average rate of return on the portfolio.
+In return, QTC has issued to the State fixed-rate notes at a current interest rate of 7.0 per cent, which is the expected long-term average rate of return on the portfolio.
 This has resulted in the State receiving a fixed rate of return on the notes while QTC bears the impact of fluctuations in the value of and returns on the long-term asset portfolio.
 There is no cash flow effect; any losses incurred have no impact on QTC’s capital markets activities or its ability to meet its obligations.
+The operating loss for the half year was due to the interest rate on the fixed rate notes exceeding earnings from the portfolio.

 We are committed to continually improving our reports.
 Your feedback on QTC’s annual and half-yearly reports, including presentation, ease of navigation, value of information, style of language, level of detail and suggestions for improvement, can be provided via our online enquiry form.